Ellen: The Ellen Pakkies Story

 Ellen: The Ellen Pakkies Story is a South African drama film, directed by Daryne Joshua.
 Based on true events, the film tells a story of the damaged relationship between a woman and her son, who is addicted to drug abuse.
 It also narrates the itinerary of events that led to the murder of her son, as well as the legal process that followed afterwards.
 It received multiple nominations at the 15th Africa Movie Academy Awards.

+Plot

+The movie is based on the highly publicized 2007 case of Ellen Pakkies, a deeply religious and upstanding resident of Lavender Hill in Cape Town.
+For seven years, Ellen endured severe physical, emotional, and financial abuse from her 20-year-old son, Abie, who was severely addicted to methamphetamine (tik).
+After exhaustively seeking help from the police and social services to no avail, a desperate and exhausted Ellen made the tragic choice to strangle Abie to death with a rope.

+In the subsequent landmark court case, the prosecution acknowledged the extreme structural failure and systemic neglect that drove her to the edge.
+Ellen was handed a three-year prison sentence, which was completely suspended for three years, alongside 280 hours of community service—allowing her to walk away a free woman.